AverWasTaken/TTSGPT/README.md

 # Bugs and FAQs

 Have an issue or a question?
-Open an issue!

 ![issue](https://user-images.githubusercontent.com/66864263/228055777-9b3cf110-9d5d-4dc5-8914-f6c02d227a3e.svg)

 ## Don't Expect Magic